 Where is it?

 The restored signs are located on and around Fremont Street and the Fremont Street Experience.
 The permanent museum facility is located a few blocks north on Las Vegas Boulevard at McWilliams Street.

 Seeing the restored signs on Fremont Street is free.
-The full museum facility charges $18 for adults and $12 for students and seniors.
+Going to the museum and boneyard costs but it is worth it.

 Tour times vary seasonally.
-From Labor Day through Memorial Day, they run from morning to dusk (roughly 10am-6pm) and during the summer months they run only in the early morning and then after dark.
-Be sure to buy tickets in advance through the museum's website - tours sell out quickly and walk-ups are discouraged.
+Be sure to buy tickets in advance through the museum’s website – tours sell out quickly and walk-ups are discouraged.

 It doesn’t get more iconic Vegas than this.

 For decades the Young Electric Sign Company (YESCO) has been creating the majority of the amazing neon artwork – yes I called it artwork – that has adorned the fronts of the hotels and casinos in Las Vegas.
 Actually it goes way beyond that – the neon signs on gas stations, motels, convenience stores, and just about everything else in this city have mostly been done by YESCO.

 But as The Strip has marched relentlessly forward toward a more sanitized, upscale, corporate image, the neon signs that adorned the fronts of the casinos have fallen by the wayside, viewed by many as tacky and antiquated.
 Whether they were replaced by one of those gigantic pseudo-TV screens (yeah, those aren’t tacky) as a hotel remodeled or removed just before the implosion, neon has faded on Las Vegas Boulevard.